Meats and Sausages

 coolers | 85 - 95% relative humidity at 0° - 4° C (32 - 36° F) |

-In coolers the higher humidity is required to prevent the drying of the meat products as that will lead to weight loss and cut in profits.
+In coolers, higher humidity is required to prevent the drying of the meat products, as that will lead to weight loss and a cut in profits.
 The humidity control in a meat plant is based on dew point control.
-Dew point is the temperature at which condensation forms.
-When air comes in contact with a surface (often metal or glass surfaces) that is at or below its Dew Point temperature, condensation will form on that surface.
-In a meat plant the item that is at risk is meat taken out from the cooler as its temperature will be about 2° C (35° F).
-In the processing room the temperatures are about 10° - 12° C, though they may reach even up to 16° C (60° F) if the meat will not remain there longer than one hour.
-By adjusting the room temperature and its humidity levels we can control the temperature of the dew point.
+The dew point is the temperature at which condensation forms.
+When air comes in contact with a surface (often metal or glass surfaces) at or below its Dew Point temperature, condensation will form on that surface.
+The meat removed from the cooler has a temperature of about 2° C (35° F); however, the temperature in a processing room is about 10° - 12° C (50-53° F), though they may reach even up to 16° C (60° F).
+The condensation will appear on the meat's surface if the meat remains there for one hour.
+However, by adjusting the room temperature and its humidity levels we can control the temperature of the dew point.

 In a well designed meat plant the temperature will stay more or less the same.
 If the facility is climate controlled the amount of relative humidity should also remain at the same level.
 The meat taken out of the cooler for processing should also have the same temperature.
 In the kind of "improvised" facility without automatic control the relative humidity can be controlled by any of the following factors:

-- room temperature - will have to be lowered which is acceptable in a cutting and processing room.
-Bad idea in coolers where air dried and fermented sausages must be kept for a long time at precise temperatures and humidity.
+- Room temperature - will have to be lowered, which is acceptable in a cutting and processing room.
+Bad idea in coolers where air-dried and fermented sausages must be kept at precise temperatures and humidity.

-It is very unlikely that an average sausagemaker will ever bother with humidity control but for those interested the following table will show how it is done.
+It is very unlikely that an average sausagemaker will bother with humidity control. but the following table will show how it is done for those interested.
 Only a part of the table that contains temperatures that might be encountered in a meat processing facility is quoted.
 Tables that include all temperature and humidity readings can be obtained on the Internet.

 Dew Point Table in ° F